FAIR Standards Guide

 Why USPAP compliance matters to you as a buyer or owner

-If you are commissioning an appraisal for insurance, estate, tax, legal, or donation purposes, USPAP compliance is the baseline that makes the report credible and useful.
+If you are commissioning an appraisal for insurance, estate, tax, legal, or donation purposes, standards alignment matters.
+It gives reviewers a clearer basis for understanding how the report was prepared.

-• Insurers and adjusters look for USPAP-aligned reports because they signal methodological rigor and ethical independence.
+• Insurers and adjusters may look for standards-based reports because they signal methodology and independence.

-• A non-USPAP report may still provide a value opinion, but it carries less weight with third-party reviewers and institutions.
+• A non-standards-based report may still give a value opinion, but it may be less useful for third-party review.

 What USPAP compliance means for your appraisal report